 YLAT’s youth leaders share their experiences and perspectives that no one else can – because of all they learned from being in care.
 At the same time, they develop skills and a deeper understanding of themselves and the child welfare system.
 People are impacted and changed by listening to youth.
 This generates new ideas for future changes to the child welfare system.

-YLAT members are involved in other local and national leadership opportunities and trainings throughout the year.
+YLAT members are involved in other local and national leadership opportunities and training throughout the year.

 Each year outstanding youth leaders are recognized with the Brad Levesque Youth Leadership Award at the Annual Teen Conference.